danfuzz/samizdat/doc/library-guide/Box.md

 considered "equal" if they are indistinguishable, even in the face of calling mutating operations.

-The system provides a `Box` abstract class as well as four concrete classes that implement the `Box` protocol:
+The system provides a `Box` abstract class as well as several concrete classes that implement the `Box` protocol:

 * `Cell` &mdash; A box whose value can be changed an arbitrary number of times.
+* `Lazy` &mdash; A box whose value is computed from a function the first time it is fetched, with the computed value cached for subsequent fetches.
 * `NullBox` &mdash; A box which always indicates it holds void, and which can be stored to any number of times without effect.
 The global value `nullBox` is an instance of this class.